alan-turing-institute/alexa-room-finder/docs/room-finder.md

 This is intended to explain how the code behind my Room Finder skill works, for maintenance purposes.

-I'd like to think it's already a bit better commented and documented than the SDK, but it's a lot simpler too...
+I'd like to think it's already a bit better commented and documented than the SDK, but it's a lot simpler too.

 # The Alexa SDK API